 Flow is one of the most essential factors in the nursing experience of breastfed infants.
 When a baby nurses from its mother’s breast, milk does not necessarily flow quickly or easily out of the nipple.
-Rather, the baby uses suction to keep milk flowing at a slow and measured pace with frequent breaks in nursing.
-That’s why a slow flow nipple is crucial to mimicking the natural experience of breastfeeding for infants that are getting used to a bottle.
+Rather, the baby uses suction to keep the milk flowing at a slow and measured pace with frequent breaks in nursing.
+That’s why a slow-flow nipple is crucial to mimicking the natural experience of breastfeeding for infants that are getting used to a bottle.
 These nipples require infants to use more suction, creating a slow and measured nursing experience.
 The familiar feeling of nursing from a slow-flow nipple may help reduce infant nipple confusion.

-An air-venting system or anti-colic system is another essential feature to keep an eye out for as you as you are selecting the best nipple for your breastfed baby.
+An air-venting system or anti-colic system is another essential feature to keep an eye out for as you are selecting the best nipple for your breastfed baby.
 Infants, especially infants three months old or younger, are prone to gassy bellies, a condition that can be instigated or worsened by baby bottles with poor ventilation.
 When a baby drinks from a bottle, it is more likely to ingest air bubbles that can lead to gas, and a gassy baby can mean crying, irritability, sleeplessness, and even colic.
 Therefore, it’s crucial to look for vented baby bottles designed to reduce air ingestion and promote overall infant digestive health.

 Remember, Reducing Nipple Confusion is a Process of Trial and Error: